erinkhoo/erinkhoo/README.md

 - working on conversational automation
 - growing startup teams
-- studying Machine Learning (MSc. in A.I.)
+- finished a MSc. in A.I.
 - follow me on <a href=https://twitter.com/erinkhoo>Twitter</a>

 **Experience:**